5 MCP Servers We Use to Run Client Outbound on Claude Code

 - Query Supabase for the week's campaign metrics (opens, replies, meetings booked)

-- Compare to prior week and flag any significant changes
+- Compare to the prior week and flag anything notable

-- Pull into the client's shared Google Sheet -- pre-formatted with their brand colors and column structure
+- Push into the client's shared Google Sheet, pre-formatted with their brand colors and column structure

-- Add a written summary paragraph at the top noting anything worth their attention
+- Add a written summary paragraph at the top calling out anything worth their attention

-- Drop a notification in Discord with a link to the updated sheet
+- Post a Discord notification with a link to the updated sheet

 {